apache/infrastructure-asfyaml/README.md

 <h2 id="blog">Blog deployment service for Git repositories</h2>

 You can deploy a project blog in the same manner as the project's website.
-It will be deployed as both `$project.blog.apache.org` AND `$project.apache.org/blog` (will redirect internally if a blog is deployed this way).
+It will be deployed as `$project.blog.apache.org`.

 Deploy a blog by using the `type` parameter in your `publish` setting: